Vic Cumberland: St Kilda (1912 – 1915; 1920)

 In 1912 Cumberland returned for a third stint at St Kilda and was a key member of their 1913 VFL Grand Final team, the first St Kilda FC team to qualify for a Grand Final.
 Although part of a losing side, Cumberland was reported to have been one of his side's better players.
 He remained a leading player until 1915, when St Kilda was one of the clubs that ceased playing due to World War I.

 Cumberland played his last season with St Kilda after returning from war.
 He was 43 years of age when he finally retired from top-level football, the oldest player ever to have appeared in the VFL.

 Playing style

-Although only 182 cm, Cumberland was immensely strong and a natural running ruckman.
+Although only 182 cm, Cumberland was a natural running ruckman.
 He was a strong mark and an excellent long kick, especially renowned for his place-kicks, with the skill to grab the ball from the ruck and handpass to a teammate.